KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

   --deqp-vk-video-encode-dump=[disable|yuv|bitstream|all]
     Dump mode for output of vulkan video encoding tests
     default: 'disable'

+  --deqp-vk-vendor-specific=[enable|disable]
+    Allows you to use vendor-specific configuration
+    default: 'disable'

 Full list of parameters for the `vksc-server` application: